mailjet/laravel-mailjet/README.md

 For more informations about the filters you can use in each methods, refer to the [Mailjet API documentation](https://dev.mailjet.com/email-api/v3/apikey/)

-All method return Mailjet\Response or throw a MailjetException in case of API error.
+All method return `Mailjet\Response` or throw a `MailjetException` in case of API error.

-You can also get the client with the method `getClient()` and make your own request to Mailjet API.
+You can also get the Mailjet API client with the method `getClient()` and make your own custom request to Mailjet API.

 ## ToDo

-* More Tests
+* Add additional unit tests to increase code coverage.